How to Resize an Image on Mac: a Step-by-Step Guide

 Resizing an image with and without the resampling option on MacOS’s Preview app, has a big impact on image quality.
 Photo source : Pexels.com

-2. How to resize images on a Mac with Pages?
+2. How to Resize Images on a Mac With Pages?

 If you use the Pages app as your text editor on MacOS, you’ll find that it comes with a handy way to resize images in any Pages document.